2710 Rife Medical Lane

 - 1995 - St. Mary’s transfers to the Sisters of Mercy Health System.

-- 2008 - Mercy of Northwest Arkansas opens a new facility on Highway 540 in Rogers.
+- 2008 - Mercy Northwest Arkansas opens a new facility on Interstate 49 in Rogers.

 Just the Facts

-- Among only seven percent of health care organizations nationwide to have a comprehensive, integrated electronic health record system that provides real-time, paperless access to patient information.
+- Among the first health care organizations in the U.S. to have a comprehensive, integrated electronic health record that provides real-time, paperless access to patient information.

-- MyMercy, a new web-based service, allows patients to connect online with their doctors, see medical information, view test results, renew prescriptions and schedule appointments using a personal computer or smart phone.
+- MyMercy, a free service, allows patients to remotely onnect with their doctors, plus see medical information, view test results, renew prescriptions, schedule appointments and e-visits using a personal computer, tablet or smartphone.

 - Telemedicine allows patients to have virtual visits with specialists from miles away through a secure video connection.